uptane/uptane-standard/uptane-standard.md

 The ECU SHALL verify that the latest image matches the latest metadata as follows:

-1. Load the latest Targets metadata file from the director.
+1. Load the latest Targets metadata file from the Director.
 2. Find the Targets metadata associated with this ECU identifier.
 3. Check that the hardware identifier in the metadata matches the ECUs hardware identifier.
 4. Check that the image filename is valid for this ECU.
-This MAY be a comparison against a wildcard path and restricts the ECUs a delegation applies to.
+This MAY be a comparison against a wildcard path, which restricts the ECUs to which a delegation will apply.
 5. Check that the release counter of the image in the previous metadata, if it exists, is less than or equal to the release counter in the latest metadata.
 6. If the image is encrypted, decrypt the image with a decryption key to be chosen as follows:
     * If the ECU key is a symmetric key, the ECU SHALL use the ECU key for image decryption.
-    * If the ECU key is asymmetric, the ECU SHALL check the target metadata for an encrypted symmetric key.
+    * If the ECU key is asymmetric, the ECU SHALL check the Targets metadata for an encrypted symmetric key.
 If such a key is found, the ECU SHALL decrypt the symmetric key using its ECU key, and use the decrypted symmetric key for image decryption.
     * If the ECU key is asymmetric and there is no symmetric key in the target metadata, the ECU SHALL use its ECU key for image decryption.
 7. Check that the hash of the image matches the hash in the metadata.

-If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage, before it is installed.
+If the ECU has secondary storage, the checks SHOULD be performed on the image in secondary storage before it is installed.

-NOTE: See {{DEPLOY}} for guidance on how to deal with secondary ECU failures for ECUs that do not have secondary storage.
+NOTE: See {{DEPLOY}} for guidance on how to deal with Secondary ECU failures for ECUs that do not have secondary storage.

 If any step fails, the ECU SHALL jump to the ({{create_version_report}}) step.

 #### Install image {#install_image}

 The ECU SHALL attempt to install the update.
 This installation SHOULD occur at a time when all pre-conditions are met.
-These pre-conditions MAY include ensuring the vehicle is in a safe environment for install (e.g., the vehicle is in a parked state when updating a specific ECU).
+These pre-conditions MAY include ensuring the vehicle is in a safe environment for install (e.g., the vehicle is parked when updating a specific ECU).
 Another pre-condition MAY include ensuring the ECU has a backup of its current image and metadata in case the current installation fails.

 #### Create and send version report {#create_version_report}

-The ECU SHALL create a version report as described in {{version_report}}, and send it to the primary (or simply save it to disk, if the ECU is a primary).
-The primary SHOULD write the version reports it receives to disk and associate them with the secondaries that sent them.
+The ECU SHALL create a version report as described in {{version_report}}, and send it to the Primary (or simply save it to disk, if the ECU is a Primary).
+The Primary SHOULD write the version reports it receives to disk and associate them with the Secondaries that sent them.

 ### Metadata verification procedures {#metadata_verification}

-A primary ECU MUST perform full verification of metadata.
-A secondary ECU SHOULD perform full verification of metadata.
-If a secondary cannot perform full verification it SHALL perform partial verification instead.
+A Primary ECU MUST perform full verification of metadata.
+A Secondary ECU SHOULD perform full verification of metadata.
+If a Secondary cannot perform full verification, it SHALL perform partial verification instead.

 If a step in the following workflows does not succeed (e.g., the update is aborted because a new metadata file was not signed), an ECU SHOULD still be able to update again in the future.
 Errors raised during the update process SHOULD NOT leave ECUs in an unrecoverable state.